 - Sustainable organization of events

-Naturally, research institutions also play a key role in the sustainable implementation of research projects, for example in the areas green public procurement, efficient use of core facilities (infrastructure), suitable facilities for maintenance and repair, sustainable use of materials and supplies, and numerous other framework conditions and internal guidelines (travel, events, virtual meeting formats, etc.).
+Naturally, research institutions also play a key role in the sustainable implementation of research projects, for example in the areas green public procurement, efficient use of core facilities (infrastructure), facilities for maintenance and repair, sustainable use of materials and supplies, or the provision of appropriate internal guidelines (e.g., on travel or event organization).
 The FWF’s guidelines are intended to support research institutions in their efforts to conduct sustainable research.

 2. Sustainable working practices at the FWF Office